apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 | **`yarn.timeline-service.hbase.coprocessor.app-final-value-retention-milliseconds`** | The setting that controls how long the final value of a metric of a completed app is retained before merging into the flow sum.
 Defaults to `259200000` (3 days).
 This should be set in the HBase cluster. |
 | **`yarn.rm.system-metrics-publisher.emit-container-events`** | The setting that controls whether yarn container metrics is published to the timeline server or not by RM.
 This configuration setting is for ATS V2.
 Defaults to `false`. |

+#### Enabling CORS support
+To enable cross-origin support (CORS) for the Timeline Service v.2, please set the following configuration parameters:

+In yarn-site.xml, set yarn.timeline-service.http-cross-origin.enabled to true.

+In core-site.xml, add org.apache.hadoop.security.HttpCrossOriginFilterInitializer to hadoop.http.filter.initializers.

+For more configurations used for cross-origin support, refer to [HttpAuthentication](../../hadoop-project-dist/hadoop-common/HttpAuthentication.html#CORS).
+Please note that yarn.timeline-service.http-cross-origin.enabled, if set to true, overrides hadoop.http.cross-origin.enabled.

 ### <a name="Enabling_Timeline_Service_v2"></a>Enabling Timeline Service v.2